electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q6-e-tron/variants/_index.md

 <!-- markdownlint-disable MD033 -->
 ### Audi Q6 e-tron performance

-This variant is the rwd model with the large battery with 285kW/385HP for the EU version and 340kW and 433 BPH for the US version.
+This variant is the rwd model with a 100kWh battery and 240kW/326hp.

 The Audi Q6 SUV e-tron includes the following as standard

 Scopes:

 **Exterior:**